Bright Angel Church of Christ

 Many people hesitate to visit a church unless they know what it will be like when they go.
 Perhaps we can help you to know what to expect in your visit to us.

 WE ARE NOT A DENOMINATION

-In Matthew 16:18, Jesus said to Peter that “upon this rock I will build My church.”
+In Matthew 16:18, Jesus said to Peter that “on this rock I will build My church.”
 It is our sincere desire to be the church that Jesus built and be known simply as Christians, members of the body of Christ (Acts 11:26; Ephesians 1:22-23; Ephesians 5:23).